YuriSamp/YuriSamp/README.md

 <samp>
-  Currently building stuff and writing for my new blog :)
+  Currently building stuff and writing for my blog :)
 </samp>